Mpumalanga women's cricket team

 The Mpumalanga women's cricket team is the women's representative cricket team for the South African province of Mpumalanga.
-They compete in the Women's Provincial Programme and the CSA Women's Provincial T20 Competition.
+They compete in the CSA Women's One-Day Cup and the CSA Women's T20 Challenge.

 History

 Mpumalanga Women joined the South African domestic system in the 2004–05 season, competing in the Women's Provincial League.
 In their first season, they finished bottom of their group of four, losing all six of their matches.
 They have competed in the tournament ever since, but have never made it out of the initial group stage.
 The side has also competed in the CSA Women's Provincial T20 Competition since its inception in 2012–13, but have again never made it out of the initial group stages.
 Their best performances have come in recent seasons, winning three of their four matches in both the 2018–19 and 2019–20 tournaments.

 Players

-Current squad

-Based on appearances in the 2021–22 season.
-Players in bold have international caps.